Texas

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

-Net metering and net billing programs in Texas vary significantly by utility company, allowing homeowners with solar panels to receive credit for excess electricity they send back to the grid.
-The specific benefits depend on your local utility provider, with some offering traditional 1:1 net metering (where you receive full retail credit for exported power) while others provide net billing with lower export credit rates.
+Net metering and net billing programs in Texas vary significantly by utility company, but they all allow homeowners with solar panels to receive credit for excess electricity they send back to the grid.
+Unlike traditional net metering where you receive full retail credit, most Texas utilities now offer net billing, which provides credits at lower wholesale rates typically ranging from 3 to 8 cents per kilowatt-hour (kWh).

 Ready to start saving with solar?